 How to get there

 Myakka River State Park is placed centrally between Tampa and Fort Myers on Florida’s west coast near Sarasota and Venice.
-It’s just over an hour either way and you can make your way to the park by driving along Interstate 75 before turning onto Highway 72.
+It’s just over an hour either way.
+You can make your way to the park by driving along Interstate 75 before turning onto Highway 72.

 If you’re flying in from further afield, the closest major airport is Tampa International Airport.
 From there, you can pick up a car rental and make the trip south to Myakka River.